 Download or read book Teaching Memoir Writing written by Perdita Finn and published by Scholastic Inc..
 This book was released on 1999-12 with total page 68 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: Finn, a writing teacher, shares her expertise by encouraging students to create thoughtful, artistic, and interesting writing about themselves.
 Lesson topics include generating thoughtful questions, making connections, developing metaphors, and searching for themes in life.
 Illustrations.

 Download or read book Children s Books and Their Creators written by Anita Silvey and published by Houghton Mifflin Harcourt.
-This book was released on 1995 with total page 860 pages.
+This book was released on 1995 with total page 862 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: Features autobiographical vignettes by popular children's authors and offers more than eight hundred short articles covering every aspect of children's books, their themes, and their creators
+Book excerpt: Unique in its coverage of contemporary American children's literature, this timely, single-volume reference covers the books our children are--or should be--reading now, from board books to young adult novels.
+Enriched with dozens of color illustrations and the voices of authors and illustrators themselves, it is a cornucopia of delight.
+23 color, 153 b&w illustrations.

 Download or read book The Essential Guide to Children s Books and Their Creators written by and published by Houghton Mifflin Harcourt.
 This book was released on with total page 564 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: Upon publication, Anita Silvey’s comprehensive survey of contemporary children’s literature, Children’s Books and Their Creators, garnered unanimous praise from librarians, educators, and specialists interested in the world of writing for children.
 Now The Essential Guide to Children’s Books and Their Creators assembles the best of that volume in one handy, affordable reference, geared specifically to parents, educators, and students.
 This new volume introduces readers to the wealth of children’s literature by focusing on the essentials — the best books for children, the ones that inform, impress, and, most important, excite young readers.
 Updated to include newcomers such as J. K. Rowling and Lemony Snicket and to cover the very latest on publishing and educational trends, this edition features more than 475 entries on the best-loved children’s authors and illustrators, numerous essays on social and historical issues, thirty personal glimpses into craft by well-known writers, illustrators, and critics, and invaluable reading lists by category.
 The Essential Guide to Children’s Books and Their Creators summarizes the canon of contemporary children’s literature, in a practical guide essential for anyone choosing a book for or working with children.